tymicki/Android-mock-location-gpx/README.md

 Application for easy locations mocking
 ## Getting Started
 After installation set this app in device developer options to be mock location app.
 Application has functionality of mocking either one location or mocking routes.
-Example usage with mocking of one location from commandline (with use of Android Debug Bridge)
+Example usage with mocking of one location via adb (with use of Android Debug Bridge)
 ```
 adb shell am broadcast -a send.mock -e lat 52.169 -e lon 21.068
 ```